German Shepherd in an Apartment

 Can a German Shepherd live in an apartment?
 This is a challenging combination — high energy and large size mean your German Shepherd will need extensive daily exercise outside the apartment.
 Not ideal but possible with dedicated effort.

-With a typical weight of 50-90 lbs and lifespan of 9-13 yrs, the German Shepherd requires thoughtful care tailored to their specific breed characteristics.
+Between the 50-90 lbs adult size and 9-13 yrs lifespan, the German Shepherd has enough breed-specific care considerations that early familiarity with them pays off throughout ownership.
 What follows is a practical breakdown of the key factors.

 Space Requirements